When buying a new vehicle, factor in the cost of car insurance as part of your overall budget.

 Opting for smaller, less costly Mercedes-Benz models with modest engines can result in lower insurance costs than choosing sportier or upscale models.
 Base versions tend to be the most affordable to insure, but premiums increase as you upgrade to higher-level trims.

-“If you are a younger driver, you will probably pay more for auto insurance, so you may need to consider practicality versus style,” says Lauren McKenzie, a senior agent with A Plus Insurance.
-“If you are younger and choose a fast, luxurious sports car, your monthly insurance payments could end up being more than your monthly auto loan payments.”
+“If you are a younger driver, you will probably pay more for auto insurance, so you may need to consider practicality versus style,” says Lauren Mckenzie, independent broker/agent with A Plus Insurance.
+“If you are younger and you choose a fast, luxurious sports car, your monthly insurance payments could end up being more than your monthly auto loan payments.”

 Most expensive Mercedes-Benz models to insure